Spectral aspects of the Berezin transform: Berezin transform and Donaldson's iterations

-This dynamical system $\TT_\nu$ on $\cL(\C^n)$ was defined by Donaldson in \cite{D}.
-Under mild conditions on the measure $\nu$, Donaldson proved that for every initial condition $G_0 \in \cL(\C^n)_+$, the iterations $\TT_\nu^r (G_0)$ converge to a fixed point $G\in\cL(\C^n)_+$ as $r \to +\infty$, and that this fixed point is unique up to the action of $\R_+$ on $\cL(\C^n)$ by scalar multiplication.
-Donaldson's argument, which we reproduce below, shows that the linearization of $\TT_\nu$ at $G$ coincides with the quantum channel $\cE$ of $W$ defined in \eqref{eq-e}.
+Using condition \eqref{eq-Donaldson-POVM-1}, we then see that $q\in\Prod(\cV)$ is $\nu$-balanced if and only if it is a fixed point of $\TT_\nu$.
+Under mild conditions on the measure $\nu$, Donaldson proved that for every initial condition $q_0\in\Prod(\cV)$, the iterations $\TT_\nu^r (q_0)$ converge to such a fixed point as $r \to +\infty$, and that this fixed point is unique up to the action of $\R_+$ on $\Prod(\cV)$ by scalar multiplication.

-To see this, let $q\in\Prod(\cV)$ be a $\nu$-balanced Hermitian product, which we identify with a fixed point $G\in\cL(\C^n)_+$ of $\TT_\nu$ as above, and let $W$ be the associated POVM as in \eqref{eq-Donaldson-POVM}.
-Note that the two point of views are linked via composition by $G$, which identifies the space $\cL(\C^n)=\cL(\cV,q_0)$ with $\cL(\cH)=\cL(\cV,q)$.
-Note that if we choose $q_0=q$ as a base point, then we have $G=\id$ and this identification is an equality.